 Blue-winged Kookaburras are the smaller, shyer relative of the well-known Laughing Kookaburra.
-Blue-winged Kookaburras prefer wette habitat, although where living space of the two kookaburra species overlaps, it is not unsual to see a few Blue-winged Kookaburras and several Laughing Kookaburras in a row, watching motionlessly for movement of prey below.
+Blue-winged Kookaburras prefer habitat along water bodies, although where the living space of the two kookaburra species overlaps, it is not unusual to see Blue-winged Kookaburras and Laughing Kookaburras together, watching motionlessly for movement of prey below.

 Blue-winged Kookaburras mate for like and live in family groups consisting of a breeding pair, their current brood and offspring from previous years.
 Offspring usually live with their parents for several years, perfecting the skills required to find a mate and establish a territory of their own.

 Blue-winged Kookaburras are carnivores.
 They take a wide variety of prey including insects, frogs, crayfish, small birds, spiders, worms, reptiles and small mammals.
 Large prey items like lizards and snakes are bashed against a tree or rock, to kill them and soften them up before they are eaten.